anababnigg/uiuc-cs-projects/README.md

 ## Project Descriptions

-**CS 128:**
+### CS128:
-> **"Hawaiian Words"**: a tool for generating the pronunciation of Hawaiian words by defining the pronunciation rules for each character and combination of characters in the language.
+> **"Hawaiian Words":** a tool for generating the pronunciation of Hawaiian words by defining the pronunciation rules for each character and combination of characters in the language.

-> **"Connect 4"**: program for simulating a variant of a 'Connect Four' board game, where functions provide the functionality needed to simulate and play the board game.
+> **"Connect 4":** program for simulating a variant of a 'Connect Four' board game, where functions provide the functionality needed to simulate and play the board game.

 > **"Mountain Paths":** This program takes elevation data from a file and generates a ppm image file showing the shortest path from one side to the other.
 Red lines indicate the shortest path from a specified starting position, while a green line marks the overall shortest path.
 Inputs include image dimensions (rows and columns in pixels) and the data file name.